 - Drain the cooked pasta reserving some of the water.

-- Mix the pasta and the white and green parts of the ramps into the egg mixture adding pasta water as needed and season with pepper to taste.
+- Mix the pasta, bacon and the white and green parts of the ramps into the egg mixture adding pasta water as needed and season with pepper to taste.

 - Serve garnished with grated parmigiano reggiano.